rapid7/insightconnect-plugins/jamf/help.md

 # Description

-[Jamf](https://instancename.jamfcloud.com/) is a popular product for managing iPads, iPhones, Macs, and Apple TVs for schools and businesses.

-This plugin utilizes the [Jamf API](https://developer.jamf.com/apis/classic-api/index).
+[Jamf Pro](https://www.jamf.com/products/jamf-pro/) is a comprehensive management system for Apple macOS computers and iOS devices.
+This plugin uses the [Jamf Pro API](https://developer.jamf.com/apis/classic-api/index) to get and manage user and device information.

 # Key Features

-* User Management
-* Device Security
+* Manage computers and group membership
+* Get information about devices, users, and groups
+* Lock mobile device in the event of a security incident

 # Requirements